Sergeon/jQuery-tableSerializer/README.md

 tableSerializer
 =================================

-	A small jQuery plugin to serialize tables into an object.
+	A small jQuery plugin to serialize html tables into an object.

 ## Author